verana-labs/verifiable-trust-vpr-spec/spec.md

 ## Terminology

 [[def: account, accounts]]:
-~ A [[ref: decentralized trust registry]] account.
+~ A [[ref: verifiable public registry]] account.
 An account has one or more controller, that can be a user, groups...

 [[def: applicant, applicants]]:
 ~ A [[ref: controller]] that starts a [[ref: validation process]].

 [[def: controller, controllers]]:
-~ An [[ref: account]] which is the controller of a specific resource in an [[ref: DTR]].
+~ An [[ref: account]] which is the controller of a specific resource in an [[ref: VPR]].

 [[def: credential schema, credential schemas]]:
-~ An [[ref: DTR]] resource which represents a verifiable credential definition and the associated permissions and business rules for issuing, verifying or holding a credential linked to this credential schema.
+~ An [[ref: VPR]] resource which represents a verifiable credential definition and the associated permissions and business rules for issuing, verifying or holding a credential linked to this credential schema.

 [[def: credential schema permission, credential schema permissions, CSP]]:
 ~ A permission, linked to a [[ref: credential schema]], that represent a grant for being [[ref: issuer]], [[ref: verifier]], [[ref: issuer grantor]], or [[ref: verifier grantor]] of a [[ref: credential schema]].